Are you an entrepreneur? If so, then I feel your struggle with having a busy schedule you have to juggle. Especially if you also have kids as I do.

 When you’re mapping out your perfect day, as an entrepreneur, your workday is such a big part of your day.
 You have to be intentional about the things you work on versus what you don’t work on.
 Things that light you up…that is more in your wheelhouse…that increase your fulfillment, etc. Of course, you’re going to have things you have to do that you don’t love.
 That’s just the way it is.

 However, if you aren’t willing to delegate your work or utilize resources, then you will have less freedom and ability to live out your perfect day.
-That’s why it’s important for you to include your workload in your perfect day plan.
+That’s why it’s important for you to include your business activities in your perfect day game plan.

-There are things you should be working on and things you shouldn’t be working on.
+There is certain skill development you should be working on and things you shouldn’t be working on.
 When you have a good idea of how you want your days to go, it makes it easier to focus on the things that will get you there.
 A good resource for you to check out is “Who Not How” by Dan Sullivan.
 He talks about figuring out who can do a task for you versus how you can do it yourself.

 My Current Perfect Day Game Plan